A recent study done by RealSelf found that 83% of consumers don’t know what off-label means.

 - Botox for platysmal bands.
 Over time, thick vertical platysmal bands become visible, creating a V-shape from the top portion of the neck to the base.
 Botox injections can relax this area and soften the neck bands.

 - Dermal fillers for under the eyes.
 Dermal fillers are administered to the tear troughs to eliminate those dark circles that come with aging.

 - Fillers for cheeks.
 Dermal fillers can be used to recontour the face, restoring lost volume to the cheeks, cheekbones and chin.

 - Filler to mimic a surgical nose job.
 Dermal fillers can be administered to the nose, which helps lift it.

 Botox Training at National Laser Institute

-At National Laser Institute, we teach hundreds of nurses, doctors and medical professionals each year how to administer Botox, dermal fillers and other cosmetic injectables.
-The best part: These courses can be completed in just 1-2 weeks!
+At National Laser Institute, we teach hundreds of nurses, physicians and medical professionals each year how to administer Botox, dermal fillers and other cosmetic injectables.
+The best part: These courses can be completed in two weeks or less!

-Our CE/CME courses are led by industry-leading medical professionals and medical aesthetics experts with 7-20 years of experience in the field.
+Our CE/CME courses are led by industry-leading medical professionals and medical aesthetics experts with seven to 20 years of experience in the field.
 The courses are divided into two sections: didactic and hands-on training.

-In the classroom, you will learn about injection techniques, facial anatomy, patient selection, and pre- and post-patient care.
+In the classroom, you will learn about injection techniques, facial anatomy, patient selection and patient care.
 During hands-on training, you will be placed in small, intimate groups no more than a few feet from the training bed where you will watch comprehensive demonstrations from the instructor and have the opportunity to perform these treatments yourself!

 While other cosmetic laser schools have their students do hands-on training on each other, we spend millions each year to book scheduled clients for you to work on to gain real-world experience in a medical spa setting!